edixon95/language-game/README.md

 - 10/05/2025:
 	- Update tests, not really sure what those original ones were trying to accomplish
-	- Add the last tests for dialogueTrees (TODO: Add evidence and puzzles to the tests once added)
+	- Add the last tests for dialogueTrees
 	- Add evidence, add puzzles, add testing.
 This should be all dialogue specific testing

 - 09/05/2025: